Posts tagged "California"

 hellholes 2022

-The American Tort Reform Foundation (ATRF) issued its 2021/2022 Judicial Hellholes report late last year in December.
-The annual release documents abuses of the civil justice system in jurisdictions the pro-tort reform group says are among the most unfair and out of balance in the nation.
-The ATRF is a branch of the American Tort […]
+The American Tort Reform Foundation (ATRF) issued its 2021/2022 Judicial Hellholes report in December last year.
+The annual release documents abuses of the civil justice system in jurisdictions the pro-tort reform group says are among the most unfair and out-of-balance in the nation.
+The ATRF is a branch of the American Tort Reform Association (ATRA), […]

 Read more